Highlights

 The SPD Diagnostic Criteria

 Even though some medical organizations accept SPD, the American Psychiatric Association does not include it in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders).
 This makes diagnosing sensory processing disorder in adults not as straightforward.
-Practitioners can rely on childhood information, behaviors such as eye movements, reaction to stimuli, and body balancing, as well as questionnaires focused on evaluating prenatal, birth, and developmental stages.
-This helps rule out other neurological disorders, such as autism spectrum disorder, ADHD, and anxiety disorders.
+Practitioners can rely on childhood background and behaviors such as eye movements, reaction to stimuli, and balance (vestibular function), as well as questionnaires focused on evaluating prenatal, birth, and developmental stages.
+This helps rule out other neurological disorders, such as autism spectrum disorder (ASD), ADHD, and anxiety disorders.

 Common Causes of Sensory Processing Disorder in Adults